 Cosmo has been sent to stay in what at first appears to be a rural idyll outside Oxford.
 His female cousin, an eccentric but reassuring Oxford don that I wanted to like, is, strangely, the only weak character in the story: I couldn’t quite accept that an academic could come up with some of the pseudo-scientific language and concepts that she occasionally uses.
 However, Cosmo’s experiences as a weekly boarder at a minor fee-paying school on the Woodstock Road, though seemingly anachronistic for the 1980s, probably reflected the arcane and traditionalist nature of that kind of institution which no doubt continues to this day; Aiken may have drawn on her own experiences as a 12-year-old at Wychwood Boarding School in Oxford in 1936.

-So, for me, a Boy’s Own tale that worked on many levels but one I didn’t feel was up to Aiken’s usual high standard.
+So, for me, a Boy’s Own tale that worked on many levels but one I didn’t feel was quite up to Aiken’s usual high standard — though that’s not to minimise its effectiveness.
 And the shadow guests of the title?
 They are the manifestations of individuals from Cosmo’s ancestral past, some less shadowy than others, and not all very welcome as guests.
 At least this aspect worked as well as any of the ghost tales that I’ve read in her supernatural short story collections.

 A new edition of this novel is published on Saturday, September 1st 2018

 This review was first published October 2012, reposted September 2014 and again now

 An excellent post on the background to this book is published here, written by Joan’s daughter Lizza